-CNJG's website features resources from 34 regional associations, their 5,500+ grantmaking foundation members, and colleague philanthropic partners.
+CNJG's website features resources from 77 philanthropy supporting organizations, their 7,000+ grantmaking foundation members, and colleague philanthropic partners.
 There are several different ways to search the resource library.
 Using the filters on the right side of this page, you can search by resource type, funding area, topic, or audience.
 For example, if you are looking for a case study, select that resource type, then filter by funding area, audience or topic to refine the results.
 Please note, the search box below only searches resources.
 If you're looking for news or events, use the search box in the upper right corner to search the entire site.

 - resource provided by the Forum Network Knowledgebase.

 Search Tip: Search with " " to find exact matches.